obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 number, read-only.
 The current mode of the replication.
 One of `module.REPLICATION_MODE_STOPPED`, `module.REPLICATION_MODE_OFFLINE`, `module.REPLICATION_MODE_IDLE`, or `module.REPLICATION_MODE_ACTIVE`.

+**network**

+string, read/write.
+Specify which class of network the replication will use.
+Valid values are "WiFi" and "Cell".

 **persistent**

 boolean, read/write.
 Is this replication remembered persistently in the _replicator database?